RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-GUIDE.rst

           :ref:`Synchronization-Functions`).
    * Kernel arguments follow these first five parameters ::

-      //Example pseudo code introducing hipLaunchKernel
+      //Example pseudo code introducing hipLaunchKernelGGL
-      __global__ MyKernel(hipLaunchParm lp, float *A, float *B, float *C, size_t N) {
+      __global__ MyKernel(float *A, float *B, float *C, size_t N)
+      {
       ...
       }
       //Replace MyKernel<<<dim3(gridDim), dim3(gridDim), 0, 0>>> (a,b,c,n);
-      hipLaunchKernel(MyKernel, dim3(gridDim), dim3(groupDim), 0/*dynamicShared*/, 0/*stream), a, b, c, n)
+      hipLaunchKernelGGL(MyKernel, dim3(gridDim), dim3(groupDim), 0/*dynamicShared*/, 0/*stream), a, b, c, n)

-The hipLaunchKernel macro always starts with the five parameters specified above, followed by the kernel arguments.
-The Hipify script automatically converts Cuda launch syntax to hipLaunchKernel, including conversion of optional arguments in <<< >>> to the five required hipLaunchKernel parameters.
+The hipLaunchKernelGGL macro always starts with the five parameters specified above, followed by the kernel arguments.
+The Hipify script automatically converts Cuda launch syntax to hipLaunchKernelGGL, including conversion of optional arguments in <<< >>> to the five required hipLaunchKernelGGL parameters.
 The :ref:`dim3` constructor accepts zero to three arguments and will by default initialize unspecified dimensions to 1.
 See dim3.
 The kernel uses the coordinate built-ins (hipThread*, hipBlock*, hipGrid*) to determine coordinate index and coordinate bounds of the work item that’s currently executing.

  .. _Kernel: